CartoDB/raster-loader/README.md

 ### Installing for Development

-It is reccomended to use a virtualenv when developing.

 ```
-python3 -m venv venv
+make init
-source venv/bin/activate
+source env/bin/activate
-pip install -e .[all]
 ```

-Doing `which carto` should return something like `/my/local/filesystem/raster-loader/venv/bin/carto` instead of the system-wide installation.
+Doing `which carto` should return something like `/my/local/filesystem/raster-loader/eenv/bin/carto` instead of the system-wide installation.

 The `-e` flag passed to the `pip install` program will set the project and its dependencies in development mode.
 Changes to the project files will be reflected in the `carto` command immedietly without the need to re-run any setup steps.